kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Requires**

-* Buffer (Tris-HCl, pH 8.0, 200 mM)
+* Stock buffer (Tris-HCl, pH 8.0, 1M)
 * Purified protease
 * MCA substrate
 * Black 96 well plate

 **Procedure**

+    **Prepare working buffer**

+        Dilute the stock Tris-HCl buffer (1M, pH 8.0) with distilled water to the concentration of working buffer (200 uM)

 #.
 Purified protease is stored in -80 C. Thaw before use.
 #.
-Prepare different concentrations of protease (0 to 20 uM) by diluting the protease stock with buffer.
+Do a 1/2 fold serial dilution starting from maximum of 20 uM with buffer.
 #.
 In a black 96 well plate, add substrate into protease of different concentrations based on calculations.
 #.
 Incubate.
 37 C, 30 mins.
 #.
 Read plate at 350 nm excitation and 440 nm emission.
 #.
 If the curve does not reach a plateau, incubate another 30 mins, then read the plate again.

+    * but sometimes the curve does not reach plateau

 **Analysis**

+You can plot a curve using the relative fluoresence unit (RFU) directly, graphpad prism will still calculate a Km value for you.
+But since we have to process the data anyway, we just convert all the RFU into reaction velocity with unit of uM/mins.

 Plot the curve of protease activity, find the Vmax and Km value.
 Use the Km value as the concentration for substrate optimisation.

 #.
-In MS Excel, minus all RFU from the well with 0 uM of protease (means the wells that only have buffer and substrate)
+In MS Excel, arrange the values accordingly.
 #.
-Copy the value into GraphPad Prism.
-Analyse using non-linear regression, Michaelis-Menten module.
+First step is to minus all RFU values from other wells with the RFU from the well with 0 uM of protease (means the wells that only have buffer and substrate).
 #.
-The curve should have at least 3 points on plateau.
+Divide the value with the gradient of substrate standard curve.
 #.
-Go back to MS Excel, using the values after minus blank, devide all value by the slope of MCA standard curve.
+Divide the value with time, in mins (30 mins, 60 mins, 120 mins, etc.).

+    * If the RFU values were obtained at 60 mins mark, then divide all values by 60.
+    * Values obtained from this step will be the reaction velocity, with the unit of uM/mins.

 #.
-Then devide the values by time, e.g.: 30 mins, 45 mins, etc.
+Copy the value into GraphPad Prism.
+Analyse using non-linear regression, Michaelis-Menten module.
 #.
-That is the reaction velocity.
+Ideally, the curve should have at least 3 points on plateau.
 #.
 Plot the reaction velocity in GraphPad Prism, analyse using non-linear regression, Michaelis-Menten module.

-#.
-Km from reaction velocity should be the same as the Km from the RFU.
+    * If you plot the Michaelis-Menten plot using both RFU and reaction velocity, both graph should give you the same Km value.

+After getting the protease optimisation curve, we can proceed to do the substrate optimisation curve.